exoplatform/exo-documentation/docs/Administration.rst

 Setting the *Access* permission on categories allows these categories to be listed when a page is edited to add portlets or widgets.

-1. Click |image234| Applications on the top navigation bar to open the **Manage Applications** page.
+1. Click |image234| --> OTHER --> Applications on the top navigation bar to open the **Manage Applications** page.

 |image235|